BitGnat/0x.bitnats/README.md

         where
         id = `<revealtransaction>i0`

-➥ (first inscription on sat)
+➥ **first inscription on sat**

 2️⃣ `inscription_block` > `claimed_block`

-➥ (previously mined blocks only)
+➥ **previously mined blocks only**

 3️⃣ `minimum[inscription_number]`

-➥ (first-inscription-is-first)
+➥ **first-inscription-is-first**

 1️⃣ + 2️⃣ + 3️⃣ = ✅ Valid

 **SQL**

-run `scripts/valid-bitnats.sql` on bitcoin & ord datasets to ouput `data/valid-bitnats.csv'
+`scripts/valid-bitnats.sql` run on Bitcoin & ORD datasets provides `data/valid-bitnats.csv'

-note this repo has valid-bitnats.csv split into eight (8) chunks that are compiled into a single inscriptions.json collection file
+📙 note this repo has valid-bitnats.csv split into eight (8) chunks that are compiled into a single inscriptions.json collection file

 0-1 :      0.bitnats to 99999.bitnats
 1-2 : 100000.bitnats to 199999.bitnats
 2-3 : 200000.bitnats to 299999.bitnats
 3-4 : 300000.bitnats to 399999.bitnats